borislav-iliev08/Hyper-Compress/README.md

    ```
 ## 🔐 Security Notice:

 This software is the intellectual property of Borislav Ivanov Iliev.Unauthorized modification of the developer information is strictly prohibited.

-## 📬 Contact
+## Contact

-#Developer:
+**Developer**
 Borislav Ivanov Iliev

-#Email:
+**Email**
 borislav718@gmail.com
 ---